On written request, a condominium corporation must provide a statement outlining:

-- problems it has knowledge of (at the time of the request) in any of the buildings included in the condominium plan.
+- problems it has knowledge of (at the time of request) in the buildings included in the condominium plan